alexvas/dimension-di/README.md

 All dependencies are resolved via constructor injection. @Singleton classes are cached.

-##### Field Injection (Optional)
+##### Members Injection: Fields and Methods (Optional)

-While constructor injection is recommended, Dimension-DI also supports field injection for flexibility:
+While constructor injection is highly recommended for mandatory dependencies, Dimension-DI also supports field and method injection.
+This is useful for optional dependencies or for integrating with frameworks that require it.

+**Field Injection**

+Annotate a non-final field with `@Inject`.
+The container will set its value after the object is constructed.

 ```Java
 import jakarta.inject.Inject;